Urticating hair: In Lepidoptera

 Adults of some species also have urticating scales, and some species shed some of their urticating hairs as defense for their pupae and eggs.

-The urticating setae or spines can cause irritation when they break off and lodge in skin.
-In some species these structures are hollow and connected to venom-producing cells, functioning like a hypodermic needle.
-Generally most bristles are only irritating, but some are dangerous to the eyes and respiratory tract, and some can cause severe skin necrosis and shedding.
-Certain species of Lonomia in the family Saturniidae actually can inject venom that is life-threatening to humans.
+The urticating setae, or spines, can cause irritation when they break off and lodge in the skin of larger animals or humans.
+In some species, the setae are hollow, connecting to venom-producing cells, like a hypodermic needle.
+Generally, setae are only externally irritating, but may be more dangerous if contact is made with mucous membranes or if ingested; some can cause severe skin necrosis, eczema-like symptoms and shedding.
+Certain species of Lonomia (family Saturniidae) can inject venom that is life-threatening to humans.

-The stings are not part of a deliberate attack, but are mainly the result of brushing against the spines.
-However, many species whose larvae are armed with such bristles have behavioral patterns adapted to present the urticating hairs as a defensive threat and to inflict them on any perceived attackers.
-For example, many larvae in the family Lasiocampidae bear dense bands of short stinging bristles across their thoracic segments.
-The bristles are normally retracted into a shallow fold in the skin, but if the caterpillar is disturbed, it everts the folds and displays the bristles, which are usually of a contrasting color.
+Stings do not often occur as a defense, but are mainly the result of brushing against the spines.
+However, many species, whose larvae are armed with these bristles, have evolved to utilize them as a defense mechanism against any perceived threat.
+For example, many larvae in the family Lasiocampidae bear dense bands of short, stinging bristles across their thoracic segments.
+The bristles are normally retracted into folds in the skin, but, if the caterpillar is disturbed, it will display its bristles, which are usually of contrasting colors; in nature, bright and/or contrasting colors are used by many invertebrates, amphibians, reptiles, fungi and plants as visual warnings for predators, indicating the presence of toxicity, venom or poison.
+The same defensive adaptation may also be seen as a 'bluff' technique in certain harmless species, in which they mimic the appearance of a similar-looking, toxic, species as a means of protection.
+For example (in reptiles), the coral snakes (family Elapidae) are well-known as venomous, while the non-venomous milk snakes (Colubridae) appear visually very similar, utilizing mimicry to their advantage.

-If seriously stimulated or gripped, lasiocampid larvae are likely to lash about, forcing the stinging bristles into any vulnerable organ within reach.
+If roughly stimulated or held, lasiocampid larvae are likely to writhe and lash about, forcing the stinging bristles into any vulnerable surface they can.
 Many other species of larvae lack any such localized concentrations of bristles and are armed more generally with urticating hairs; even so, they too will lash about frantically if disturbed, making them difficult to handle without suitable equipment.
 Toxins from the broken bristles may spill out, causing dermatitis on the surface of the skin.
 For brown-tail moths (Euproctis chrysorrhoea) native to Europe and invasive in other parts of the world, bristles are shed or broken off during molts and can be wind-borne, so that direct contact with live or dead larvae is not required to trigger a rash.

-In spite of such defenses, some species of birds feed avidly on "hairy" caterpillars.
-Usually they grab them in their beaks and scrub them on the ground until the majority of the bristles have been stripped or damaged, but at least some species of cuckoos apparently collect the bristles in the digestive tract until they form pellets that can be regurgitated.
-Examples of avian predators other than cuckoos that feed on "hairy" caterpillars include at least tens of species from several continents.
+In spite of such defenses, some species of birds feed avidly on "hairy" caterpillars, grabbing them in their beaks and scrubbing them on the ground until the majority of the bristles have been stripped or damaged; at least a few species of cuckoos, apparently, collect the bristles in their digestive tracts until they form 'pellets' to be regurgitated.
+Examples of predators other than cuckoos that feed on "hairy" caterpillars include several reptiles and insectivorous mammal species, from several continents.